Igalia/rfcs/rfcs/wpt-for-aams.md

 This matches the way that Assistive Technology communicates with the browser application.
 </details>

-We think testing the computed accessibility tree is extremely useful in itself, and a good fit for the platform-independent nature of browser testing and WebDriver specifically.
+As described in the "Prior Art" section above, we think testing the computed accessibility tree is extremely useful in itself, and a good fit for the platform-independent nature of browser testing and WebDriver specifically.
 It provides a good foundation for ensuring that the first stage of accessibility API mapping for web features has been implemented, since in almost every case browsers will need to implement the cross-platform tree as a prerequisite for implementing the platform-specific APIs.

-We think it would be equally good to be able to directly test that each browser's platform API support conforms to the AAM specifications.
+This proposal focuses on an equally important goal, directly testing that each browser's platform API support conforms to the AAM specifications.
 The easiest and most reliable way to test that is to use the APIs directly, matching the way that assistive technology communicates with the browser.

 An alternative would be to extend WebDriver to mirror each platform API's vocabulary.
 This would involve a great deal of work to specify how those vocabularies should be expressed